PavanKalyanSaladi/Kafka/README.md

 We will use JMX Monitoring

-Q) What is Controller?
+Q) What is Controller?<br/>
+&emsp;
    Controller is referred to broker.
 It's duty is to update the metadata information to all nodes.
-Only one controller in a cluster.
+Only one controller in a cluster. <br/>
+&emsp;
    It monitors brokers, metrics, topics, replicas and so on.

-Q) When Under-Replicated scenario comes??
+Q) When Under-Replicated scenario comes?? <br/>
+&emsp;
-   Only 2 brokers are available in a 3-Node Cluster Each partition will have a Leader.
+   Only 2 brokers are available in a 3-Node Cluster <br/>
+&emsp;
+   Each partition will have a Leader. <br/>
+&emsp;

 Q) When Consumer Lack happens??<br/>
-&emsp;&emsp;
+&emsp;
    When the producers are providing 1000ms data, but consumer taking 10ms data. <br/>
-&emsp;&emsp;
+&emsp;
    So the period of data retain is 7 days - the data get loss. <br/>
-&emsp;&emsp;
+&emsp;
    To solve it - Increase the performance/parallism of consumers. <br/>
-&emsp;&emsp; <br/>
-&emsp;&emsp;
+&emsp;
 	Run the Jconsole from Java/bin folder and check out the running java applications that displays - <br/>
 &emsp;&emsp;
 		performance/parallism, Usgae, Network, Storage etc.,